 It is recommended that you keep your receipts.
 If you are audited by the IRS, you may need to explain any funds you used from your HSA.

 For information on available plans, open enrollment and benefits, please view Supplemental Benefit Plans.

-Each plan's enrollment opportunities vary each year.
-Plans offer open enrollment periodically; for 2018, eligible active employees may enroll in any of the supplemental benefits during the It's Your Choice open enrollment period.
-You may also enroll in long-term care insurance year-round.
+Eligible members may enroll in any of the supplemental benefits during the It's Your Choice open enrollment period.

 If you are a state employee: You may be eligible to receive $2,000 from your employer if you opt out of state group health insurance program coverage.
 To be eligible you cannot have opted out in 2015, meaning you must have been covered through the last day of 2015 if you were eligible for coverage and an employer contribution and you also cannot be covered under the state group health insurance program as a dependent.
 You are required to submit a paper Group Health Insurance Application/Change (ET-2301) form during It’s Your Choice open enrollment to receive the opt-out incentive for 2018.
 Some employees may be able to elect the opt-out incentive electronically; check to see if your employer allows this.